syncfusion-content/winui-docs/winui/AutoComplete/No-Result-Found.md

 ## NoResultsFoundTemplate

-We can customize the appearance of the displaying text by using the `NoResultsFoundTemplate` property.
+We can customize the appearance of the desire text to be displayed for indicating no results found by using the `NoResultsFoundTemplate` property.
 The below code shows how to include the `NoResultsFoundTemplate` in AutoComplete.

 {% tabs %}
 {% highlight xaml %}